 Dear Tourism Partners,

 As you know, Sweetwater County residents have an opportunity to continue a valuable resource to our community by considering the Sweetwater County Lodging Tax which will be on the ballot this November 6th.
-The Lodging Tax provides over 1,500 jobs, and contributes million of dollar in taxes.
+The Lodging Tax provides over 1,500 jobs, and contributes millions of dollars in taxes.

 Rick Lee, CEO